At Kidding Around, we love to travel with kids, and these are some of our absolute favorite family places to visit in the Southeastern United States.

 Providence Canyon State Park

-This canyon was actually caused by farmers in the 1800s who basically didn’t do a good job of farming.
-But today, hikers, climbers, casual nature lovers, and backpackers can enjoy the stunning cliffs and valleys.
+This unique canyon formed because farmers in the 1800s basically didn’t do a good job of farming.
+But today, hikers, climbers, casual nature lovers, and backpackers enjoy the stunning cliffs and valleys.

 Okefenokee Swamp